There’s never been a better time to be an Amazon seller. And there’s also never been a better time to sell your Amazon business!

 Based out of San Juan, Puerto Rico, Latona’s is a mergers and acquisitions (M&A) firm that focuses on web properties.
 The company has been around since 2008 and has sold millions of dollars worth of companies.
 They generally focus on smaller deals as well as content, affiliate, and other online business models in addition to ecommerce.

 In just 11 years, Flippa has sold 250,000 businesses.
 With four global offices, it is one of the largest ecommerce brokerage firms in the world.
-Like Latona’s, they tend to be focused on smaller deals, but they also trade domain names and develop pre-revenue websites in addition to operating companies.
+In the past, they tend to be focused on smaller deals, butthey have recently leveled up their efforts and now are doing plenty of six, seven and even eight figure deals.
+They also trade domain names and develop pre-revenue websites in addition to operating companies.

 Paying a business broker 10-15% of the final sale price may seem like a hard pill to swallow, but chances are, they can get you a much higher sale price than you would have gotten on your own.
 Besides, you’ll be confident that everything was done correctly, and peace of mind like that is priceless.